shakedna1/wspc_rep/README.md

     PGF_04788810
     ```
     * 1346.123 - genome name, the lines below the genome name represent the genome sequence of PGFam annotations.
 X represents a missing/un-annotated gene.

-    Note that any protein family annotation IDs can be used.
+    > Note that any protein family annotation IDs can be used, e.g., COGs, eggNOGs etc.

-### Obtain PATRIC Global Protein Families (PGFams) annotations for new sequenced genome:
+### Obtain PATRIC Global Protein Families (PGFams) annotations for a newly sequenced genome:

 PATRIC Provides Global Protein Families (PGFams) annotations service for new genomes.
 In order to generate PGFams annotations file for a new sequenced genome: